What To Pack For Greece – Packing Lists For Every Season

 Summer in Greece

 While they are not nearly as tiny as Brazilian bikinis, they tend to be smaller than swimsuits you can get in other European countries.
-So you might prefer to bring your favorite swimsuit from home.
+So you might prefer to bring your favorite swimsuit from home, along with a nice beach dress or two, or a cover up skirt

 Note: If you are taking a volcano and hot spring cruise in Santorini, avoid bringing your favorite white or light-colored bikini.
 Bring a darker or older swimsuit which you won’t mind getting stained.